Estimated reading time: 4 minutes

 These roasted potatoes with green garlic and dill are an awesome side dish that you can make with either new potatoes or regular ones on any day of the week.

-Note: While I understand that you might be in a hurry and just want to get to the recipe, reading also the article might give you valuable information regarding the recipe.
+Note: While I understand that you might be in a hurry and just want to get to the recipe, reading also the article might give you valuable information on how to make this dish.

 Learn how to make these delicious Roasted Potatoes With green garlic and dill